The undergraduate experience: SCAD Core

 - Aesthetic interpretation.
-Students will be equipped to respond critically to artistic works and traditions from various societies.
+Students are equipped to respond critically to artistic works and traditions from various societies.

 - Computer literacy.
-Students will be literate in current, professional-standard technologies and technological applications.
+Students are literate in current, professional-standard technologies and technological applications.

 - Quantitative reasoning.
-Students will acquire an understanding of the concepts and logic underlying mathematical thinking.
+Students acquire an understanding of the concepts and logic that underlie mathematical thinking.

 - Written and oral communication.
-Students will use written and spoken English effectively and with critical discernment.
+Students use written and spoken English effectively and with critical discernment.

 The organization of these courses into a two-year sequence allows students to complete necessary prerequisites for future study and also prepares them for the work of the major.
 Students should consult their programs of study for specific curriculum requirements.